masterexploder/PHPThumb/README.md

 # PHP Thumb

+*Notice!!*
+This project will soon be at version 2.0!
+Their will be major API changes and backward-compatability breaks.
+At this time we are no longer accepting pull requests for the 1.0 branch.
+[Go to the 2.0 Branch](https://github.com/masterexploder/PHPThumb/tree/2.0).

+Also note - the 2.0 branch is not yet stable.
+Feel free to test, but I would recommend against using it in production, as the API may still change.

 PHP Thumb is a light-weight image manipulation library aimed at thumbnail generation.
 It features the ability to resize by width, height, and percentage, create custom crops,